CSC207-2022F-UofT/course-project-groupedup/README.md

   - comment the line under "initial call for data access",
   - uncomment the line under "data access call for subsequent runs",
   - Click the Run 'Main.java' button.
+  This is to ensure that the serialization files work properly.
 - Once the program is run, the pop-up screen will allow you to register or login.
 You can navigate within the program to perform other features such as Create Group or Apply/Cancel application.

 ## Workflow Documents